If you are looking for an easy Easter dinner idea then you can’t go wrong with my Slow Roasted Lamb Chops with Tarragon Mustard Sauce.

 Instructions

-- Season all sides of the lamb with salt, pepper and rosemary, pressing the seasonings into the racks so they stick.
-Place the racks in large resalable plastic bags and refrigerate overnight.
+Season all sides of the lamb with salt, pepper, and rosemary, pressing the seasonings into the racks so they stick.
+Place the rack in large resealable plastic bags and refrigerate overnight.

-- The bags will take up less room in your fridge than a casserole dish.
+The bag will take up less room in your fridge than a casserole dish.
 You can even use those crispier drawers to store it as well.
 Let’s face it, it’s all about maximizing the fridge space during the holidays!

-- Before searing the lamb, brush off the rosemary.
+Before searing the lamb, brush off the rosemary.
 The lamb is already seasoned with its flavor and this will prevent burnt rosemary in your pan.
-Not a good look (or taste!).

-- Add the olive oil to a wide skillet.
-Heat the skillet on medium high and once the oil is shimmering sear the lamb 1 rack at a time, on all sides until golden brown.
+Add the olive oil to a wide skillet.
+Heat the skillet on medium-high and once the oil is shimmering sear the lamb on all sides until golden brown.
 This goes quickly and should only take about 3-4 minutes.
 Transfer the lamb to a plate to rest.

-- In the pan drippings place the shallots cut side down.
+Place the shallots in the pan drippings, cut side down.
 Don’t move them until they start to caramelize and turn a golden brown.
 About 2 minutes or so.
 Then flip the shallots and sauté them until they are golden brown and fork tender.
 Season the shallots with salt and pepper to taste.
 Then add the balsamic vinegar, deglazing the pan and tossing the shallots to coat.

-- Transfer the lamb to a carving board.
+Transfer the lamb to a carving board.
 Cover it with foil to keep warm and allow it to rest for 15 minutes.
-This will assure all the juices stay inside the lamb.

-- To carve, place the lamb upright with the meaty side down and the bones up in the air and carve single chops in-between the bones.
+To carve, place the lamb upright with the meaty side down and the bones up in the air and carve single chops in between the bones.
 Serve 2 chops per person, crisscrossing the bones at the top of the plate, with a few shallots tucked in between the meat side of the chop, at the bottom of the plate.
-Drizzle the chops with the mustard sauce and garnish with a 1 inch (2.5 cm) sprig of fresh tarragon.
-Add a roasted tomato and spoonful of shallots on the side.
+Drizzle the chops with the mustard sauce and garnish with a 1-inch (2.5 cm) sprig of fresh tarragon.
+Set the tomatoes off to the side of each plate and serve.

 Notes